 - First Place, Graduate Fiction, Center of the American West 2016 Thompson Writing Awards (Crossing – Screenplay)

 - Honorable Mention – Second Place, Graduate Fiction, Center of the American West 2017 Thompson Writing Awards (Where Mountains Meet Sky – Short Story)

-- Co-Founder & Director, Creative Storytelling & Performance Program – Denver Women’s Correctional Facility
+- Co-Founder & Director, Scene Study Program – Denver Women’s Correctional Facility

 - Marshall-Brennan Constitutional Literacy Project, Teaching Fellow

 - Co-Leader, Univ. of Colo.
 Law School – New Orleans service trip with Southeast Louisiana Legal Services

 - Colorado Supreme Court, Law Clerk Intern to Justice Richard Gabriel